RickRomig/bashscripts/README.md

 3. I find it useful to check for updates when accessing a remote system via SSH.
 Of course, the script needs to be on the remote system.

+### cleanbin
+1. A clean up script for the ~/bin directory.
+It removes any backup files ending with a tilde and copies any new files created or modified within the previous 24 hours to a designated folder which is set in the SCRIPTFOLDER variable.

+2. If the script is run from anywhere other than the ~/bin directory, it uses pushd to go to the directory for the cleanup and then uses popd to return to directory from where it was launched.

 ### getinfo
 1. Gathers system information and writes it to a file in the user's home directory.
 The file includes the following information: